RosalynLP/Fractals/README.md

 # Fractals
-Jupyter notebook for plotting Mandelbrot and Julia sets.
+Python script for plotting Mandelbrot and Julia sets.
+Used for teaching purposes.